 How is the removal of a tree decided?

-A tree will be removed if the tree is determined to be a 'dead or hazardous'.
+A tree will be removed if the tree is determined to be dead, hazardous and/or unhealthy.
 To be classified as hazardous, the health or conditions of the tree need to be a potential threat for a property (like a home) or for the safety of pedestrians or cars if the tree would fall.

 Branches are falling in my yard.
 Will the tree be removed?

 Not automatically.
-To some degree, it can be normal that branches from a tree break and fall during a storm or during the life of a tree, especially during a storm.
+To some degree, it can be normal that branches from a tree break and fall during a storm or during the lifespan of a tree.

 The contractor came but did not remove the tree entirely.
 When will the rest of the trunk will be removed?